Changissnz/selfinterest/README.md

 raw materials and production from those raw materials, respectively, are not the industries predominated by intellectuals.
 The primary and secondary sectors, comprised of workers, can be more accurately thought of as labor venues.
-The tertiary sector is pertinent to intellectuals because many occupations form this specific sector, so the sector does not revolve around the pursuits of the intellectual.
+The tertiary sector is pertinent to intellectuals, but because many occupations form this specific sector, the sector does not revolve around the pursuits of the intellectual.
 Politicians, the military, artisans, scientists, teachers.
 The list goes on.